alresave/challenge/README.md

 The configuration is done in the .env file.
 The frontend has the routes hardcoded, so it is important to not change the URLs of the services.

+The frontend runs on the same url as the chat service http://localhost:6312/front/